jchristey/DH110-22f/InterfaceDesignSystem/README.md

 #### Design
 ![grid design](layout.png)

-For this portion of the interface design process I used the row and column function of Figma to set up a grid within which to organize the essential elements of the login page.
+For this portion of the interface design process I used the row and column function of Figma to set up a grid within which I organized the essential elements of the login page.

 #### Color
 ![color variation](color.png)